Pavan-1997/Linux-Shell_Basic_Commands/README.md

 - `tail`

    (Prints the last N number of data of the given input.
 By default, it prints 10 lines)

+- `diff`

+  (Find the difference between two files, diff file1.txt file2.txt)

+- `nslookup`

+  (Checking DNS hostname to Ip or Ip to Hostname)

+- `tr`
+  (Translation.
+This command is for translating or deleting characters)

 - `nproc`